Purpose and Scope

 These Guidelines apply to all university operations (except where noted), activities on the university’s campuses and at off-campus facilities (“onsite” or “facility/ies”), and all students, employees, and visitors to university facilities.
 External parties that are granted permission to share or use University facilities shall also follow these guidelines.
 Based on these Guidelines, each campus will develop its own operational plan that takes into consideration its unique location, facilities, program needs, and available resources.

 All campuses will closely monitor their local conditions and surroundings.
 They will be prepared to alter operations and services in a timely and appropriate manner in response to COVID-related situations or circumstances.
-Additionally, UH continues to work closely with county and state officials to operate in accordance with government orders, recommendations from the Hawaiʻi Department of Health (HDOH), and Centers for Disease Control and Prevention (CDC) Guidelines.
+Additionally, UH continues to work closely with county and state officials to operate in accordance with government orders, recommendations from the Hawaiʻi Department of Health (HDOH), and CDC Guidelines.

-These guidelines are based on a few key assumptions and will continue to be updated as conditions change throughout the 2021-22 school year.
+These guidelines are based on a few key assumptions and will continue to be updated as conditions change throughout the 2022.

 - COVID-19 will not be eliminated and there will always be cases in our communities.

-- COVID-19 variants of interest and variants of concern are the predominant strains circulating in Hawaiʻi as of July 12, 2021 (PDF).
+- COVID-19 variants will continue to evolve in Hawaiʻi (PDF).
 Almost all persons now being hospitalized are those unvaccinated.
-As more trans-Pacific travel occurs, we will likely see more variants that are highly contagious, including the Delta variant.
+As more trans-Pacific travel occurs, we will likely see more variants that are highly contagious, including the Omicron variant.

-- Every COVID-19 case cannot be prevented; thus, the focus is on mitigating risk and managing the spread of the disease.
+- Every COVID-19 case cannot be prevented; thus, the focus is on mitigating risk, managing the spread of the disease, and mitigating the risk of hospitalizations overloading our health care systems.

-- The CDC has stated that currently authorized vaccines in the United States are highly effective at protecting vaccinated people against symptomatic and severe COVID-19 and cites a growing body of evidence that fully vaccinated people are less likely to have an asymptomatic infection or transmit SARS-CoV-2 to others.
-Additionally, the vaccines currently in use in the United States are effective in reducing transmission, hospitalization, and severe illness from COVID-19 caused by the common circulating and the more contagious Delta variant strains.
+- The CDC has stated that currently authorized vaccines in the United States are highly effective at protecting vaccinated people against severe COVID-19 and cites a growing body of evidence that fully vaccinated people are less likely to have an asymptomatic infection or transmit SARS-CoV-2 to others.
+Additionally, the vaccines currently in use in the United States are effective in reducing transmission, hospitalization, and severe illness from COVID-19 caused by the common circulating and the more contagious Delta variant strain and the Omicron variant strains.

-- Recent CDC recommendations state that all individuals, including fully vaccinated individuals need to be wearing masks and physical distancing in indoor and crowded outdoor settings, in addition to where required by Federal, state, local, tribal or territorial laws, rules and regulations, including local business and workplace guidance (i.e., healthcare or very crowded settings or venues).
+- Recent CDC recommendations state that all individuals, including fully vaccinated individuals need to be wearing masks and physical distancing in indoor and crowded outdoor settings in an area of high or substantial transmission, in addition to where required by Federal, state, local, tribal or territorial laws, rules and regulations, including local business and workplace guidance (i.e., healthcare or very crowded settings or venues).
 Local regulations will change based on the burden of COVID-19 in the community and the number of persons vaccinated in a community.

-- Mandating the COVID-19 vaccine for students (with exemptions made for medical or religious reasons) will allow students to return to learning and work in a much safer environment, and will greatly reduce the incidence and spread of the disease in our island communities.
+- Mandating the COVID-19 vaccine for students and employees (with exemptions made for medical or religious reasons) will allow students and employees to return to learning and work in a much safer environment, and will greatly reduce the incidence and spread of the disease in our island communities.